Visiting the Lake District in February allows you to experience a very different version of this stunning part of the world.

 Indoor Climbing Walls

-Indoor climbing walls offer a great alternative for those who prefer a more adrenaline-pumping activity or when the weather isn’t cooperating for outdoor adventures.
+Indoor climbing walls offer a great alternative for those who prefer a more adrenaline-pumping activity or who need an indoor option when the weather isn’t cooperating for outdoor adventures.

 Facilities such as the Kendal Wall, one of the largest climbing centres in the UK, provide routes for all skill levels from beginners to advanced climbers.

-It’s not only a good physical workout but also a fun challenge that can help improve your climbing skills.
+It’s a good physical workout and a fun challenge that can help improve your climbing skills.

 Safety gear is available for hire, and experienced staff are on hand to help with tips and safety instructions.